- About Us

 - Law Library

 Indiana Tech law students do more than just study.
 Students are active, public-minded and diverse, all qualities reflected by a wide variety of thriving student organizations at the Law School.
 Students may participate in extra-curricular activities that develop their leadership skills, promote community spirit, perform public service, create educational opportunities, and, sometimes just have fun.

-Current law students interested in creating a student organization should contact the director of law student services.
+Current law students interested in creating a student organization should contact the Assistant Dean for Student Affairs.

 Indiana Tech Law School neither monitors nor controls the information contained on student organization web pages or on other websites to which they are linked.